Reentry Ecology™ & Collective Carceral Impact™: A Concept Paper

 Limitations of Traditional Models

-Dominant reentry paradigms, particularly those centered on criminogenic risk assessment, focus narrowly on modifying individual behavior while overlooking systemic, environmental, and historical factors.
+Dominant reentry paradigms, particularly those centered on criminogenic risk, focus narrowly on modifying individual behavior while overlooking systemic, environmental, and historical factors.
 This perspective has proven limited in that it not only obscures the structural roots of reentry barriers but also reinforces deficit-based narratives that perpetuate stigma, negative self-concept, and economic inequities.

 Reentry Ecology advances a holistic framework that demands structural intervention — not merely individual rehabilitation.